 2016-2017 Germanacos Fellow Elizabeth Tidrick teaches World Literature at Monte Del Sol Charter School in Santa Fe, NM.
 With a high population of English language learners and immigrant students, Liz helps her students identify [...]

-Eight years have passed since a devastating earthquake shook Haiti on January 12, 2010.
-Today, we're honoring the anniversary by sharing excerpts from our book Lavil: Life, Love, and Death in Port-au-Prince.
-The following stories give us a closer look [...]
+Eight years have passed since the devastating earthquake shook Haiti on January 12, 2010.
+Today, we're honoring the anniversary of Haiti's earthquake by sharing excerpts from our book Lavil: Life, Love, and Death in Port-au-Prince.
+The following [...]